AditKaushal/Software-Project-Expenditure-Management-System/README.md

-# MoneyManager - Expenditure Management System by Adit Kaushal, Aryan Bhoraskar, Aishwarya Arvapalli and Aditya Dhanraj - THE A TEAM
+# MoneyManager -
+## Expenditure Management System by Adit Kaushal, Aryan Bhoraskar, Aishwarya Arvapalli and Aditya Dhanraj
+## The A team!

 This software involves a detailed section and analysis on expenses, along with pie-chart and line chart visualization to track monthly expenses.